ev3dev/ev3dev.github.io/projects/_posts/2014-03-21-Example-Project.md

 # Fill out as many of these as you can, and delete the rest.
 # Text on a line after a "#" is a comment and is ignored for the published page.

-author: [ "@wasabifan", "The ev3dev Team" ] # The person(s) who created this project.
+author: [ "@wasabifan" ] # your GitHub user name
-# Any author that starts with "@" will pull information from github.
+# or make a list if there is more than one author
+# author: [ "@person1", "@person2", "person without GitHub account" ]

 programming_language: "JavaScript" # The programming language used in this project

 youtube_video_id: rrNaLfE9PWA # The video ID of the YouTube video to be displayed with this post